-If you manage to sleep between 7-8 hours continuously each 24 hour period, your body weight control will be more successful.
+If you manage to sleep between 7 and 8 hours continuously in each 24 hour period, your body weight control will be more successful.
 Sleep deprivation or lack of sleep can make you put on weight.

-- Breakfast - never miss it.
-Breakfast is a crucial meal; it also helps stave off hunger later on in the day, which often leads to overeating and snacking.
+- Breakfast: Never miss it.
+Breakfast helps stave off hunger later on in the day, and this can help prevent overeating and snacking.

 Weight and health

-Some health care professionals and researchers disagree that doctors, sports therapists and other experts should focus on weight loss when advising their patients and clients.
-They believe that dieting and weight-loss efforts frequently lead to weight gain and poorer health.
+Some health professionals and researchers disagree with focusing on weight loss when advising patients and clients.
+They believe that dieting and weight-loss efforts may lead to further weight gain and poorer health.

 Linda Bacon, of the University of California, Davis Department of Nutrition, said:

 "Although health professionals may mean well when they suggest that people lose weight, our analysis indicates that researchers have long interpreted research data through a biased lens.